 Right of portability: Data subjects can access and transfer their personal data stored with a company.

-The companies in EU state are expected to show the General Data Protection Regulation compliance by 25th May 2018.
+The companies in the EU state enrolled the General Data Protection Regulation compliance by 25th May 2018.

 Definition of Personal Data as per GDPR.